Try Premium+ free for 7 days. Sign up and start learning now.

 D tuning (A-D-F#-B)

 This alternate tuning used to be perhaps the most common one to tune your uke to.
 However, today it’s one of the more common alternate uke tunings.
 How the D tuning differs from the standard uke tuning is that it has been tuned up a whole step.
-If you tune the fourth string down you’ll get the so-called ‘Canadian tuning’.
+If you tune the fourth string down you’ll get the so-called “Canadian tuning”.

 Slack key (G-C-E-G)

-Tune your ukulele with GuitarTuna
+Tune your ukulele and learn to play with Yousician

 To ensure that your ukulele is always sounding as it should, make sure to check the tuning always before playing.
 Once you get the hang of tuning your ukulele it’ll become a quick routine and something you’ll do every time when you pick up a ukulele to play.